 Mini-Golf, Water Park and a Swan Song

 With the absence of amusement rides, Asbury is generally more focused on teens and adults.
-However, kids will enjoy Asbury Eighteen, a mini-golf course on the Boardwalk, the Asbury Splash Park and The Silverball Museum Arcade, which is open year-round.
+However, kids will enjoy Asbury Eighteen, a mini-golf course on the Boardwalk, the Asbury Splash Park and The Silverball Retro Arcade, which is open year-round.
 All three attractions have paid admission.

-Each summer, giant swans, two green dragons, a blue heron, and a pink flamingo ply the calm waters of Wesley Lake, located near the southern end of the Boardwalk.
+Each summer, giant swans, two green dragons, a blue heron and a pink flamingo ply the calm waters of Wesley Lake, located near the southern end of the Boardwalk.
 As visitors have done for more than a hundred years, you can paddle in these oversized boats from late morning to dusk.
 Boats are limited to two adults and one child or an adult and two children.

 North Beach: Surfers and Dog Lovers